BILDIT-Platform/react-native-bildit-flybuy/docusaurus-docs/docs/Components/Orders.md

 #### Params

+This function only needs an object as a param.

 | Name         | Type                                    | Example                                                                                                      |
 | ------------ | --------------------------------------- | ------------------------------------------------------------------------------------------------------------ | --- |
 | siteId       | Int                                     | `15942`                                                                                                      |